Qudit Clauser-Horne-Shimony-Holt Inequality and Nonlocality from Wigner Negativity: A new qudit CHSH operator.

-The sum over $k$ ensures that the operator is Hermitian.
-This operator and related ones have been studied in several works~\cite{Liang2009,Ji2008,salavrakos2017bell,Kaniewski2018,Howard2015bell},which could show nonlocality with local qudit Clifford measurement on two qudits in a qudit Bell state, or local Pauli operators and Bell states rotated by local non-Clifford operators.
+The sum over $k$ ensures that $\mathcal{B}_d$ is Hermitian.
+Operators of this type and closely related constructions have been studied extensively~\cite{Liang2009,Ji2008,salavrakos2017bell,Kaniewski2018,Howard2015bell}, and can witness nonlocality either using local qudit Clifford measurements on a qudit Bell state, or equivalently using Pauli measurements on a Bell state rotated by suitable local (possibly non-Clifford) unitaries.